SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    The context and function name should make it clear that evaluation is being deferred.

-If you want an autoclosure that is allowed to escape, use both the ``@autoclosure`` and ``@escaping`` attributes.
+If you want an autoclosure that's allowed to escape, use both the ``@autoclosure`` and ``@escaping`` attributes.
 The ``@escaping`` attribute is described above in :ref:`Closures_Noescape`.